Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 .. code-block:: python

-   # Get the representations, the corresponding decoder outputs, and
+   # Get the representations, the predicted scaled means and
+   # r-values of the negative binomials modeling the genes' counts for
+   # the in silico samples corresponding to the representations found,
-   # the time spent in finding the representations
+   # and the time spent finding the representations.
-   df_rep, df_dec_out, df_time_opt = \
+   df_rep, df_pred_means, df_pred_r_values, df_time_opt = \
        dgd_model.get_representations(\
            # The data frame with the samples
            df_samples = df_samples,
            # The configuration to find the representations
            config_rep = config_rep)

-The method returns three objects:
+The method returns four objects:

 * ``df_rep`` is a ``pandas.DataFrame`` containing the optimized representations.
 In this data frame, each row represents a different representation, and each column represents either the value of the representatione along a dimension of the latent space (in the ``latent_dim_*`` columns) or additional information about the original samples (in our case, the ``tissue`` column).

-* ``df_dec_out`` is a ``pandas.DataFrame`` containing the decoder outputs corresponding to the representations found.
-The decoder outputs are the rescaled means of the negative binomial distributions used to model the RNA-seq counts for the genes included in the DGD model.
-In this data frame, each row represents a different representation, and each column represents either the decoder output for a specific gene (in the columns named after the genes' Ensembl IDs) or additional information about the original samples (in our case, the ``tissue`` column).
+* ``df_pred_means`` is a ``pandas.DataFrame`` containing the predicted scaled means of the negative binomials used to model the RNA-seq genes' counts in the in silico samples corresponding to the best representations found.
+In this data frame, each row represents a different sample, and each column represents either the scaled mean of the negative binomial for a specific gene (in the columns named after the genes' Ensembl IDs) or additional information about the original samples (in our case, the ``tissue`` column).

+* ``df_pred_r_values`` is a ``pandas.DataFrame`` containing the predicted r-values of the negative binomials used to model the RNA-seq genes' counts in the in silico samples corresponding to the best representations found.
+In this data frame, each row represents a different sample, and each column represents either the r-value of the negative binomial for a specific gene (in the columns named after the genes' Ensembl IDs) or additional information about the original samples (in our case, the ``tissue`` column).

 * ``df_time`` is a ``pandas.DataFrame`` containing information about the CPU and wall clock time used by each optimization epoch and each backpropagation step through the decoder (one per epoch).

 Step 5 - Save the outputs
 -------------------------

-We can save the preprocessed samples, the representations, the decoder outputs, and the information about the optimization time to CSV files using the :func:`ioutil.save_samples`, :func:`ioutil.save_representations`, :func:`ioutil.save_decoder_outputs`, and :func:`ioutil.save_time` functions.
+We can save the preprocessed samples, the representations, the predicted scaled means, the predicted r-values, and the information about the optimization time to CSV files using the :func:`ioutil.save_samples`, :func:`ioutil.save_representations`, :func:`ioutil.save_decoder_outputs`, and :func:`ioutil.save_time` functions.

 .. code-block:: python